WEDDING CHECK LIST

 Develop a record-keeping system for payments made.

-Buy a calendar and note all important events including showers, luncheons, parties, get-togethers, dress shopping, etc.
+Buy a calendar and note all important events including showers, luncheons, parties, get-together, dress shopping, etc.

 Decide if you want to include children among the guests.